The story behind our new documentary: Shoreline

 Our new documentary “SHORELINE: The Paddle Against Plastic” uncovers plastic pollution in Lake Ontario

-When summer finally comes around after a long and grueling winter, many Canadians make the most of the warmer days by heading to the beach to unwind and soak up some much needed Vitamin D. But what we don’t realize is just how much garbage is in the water and on the shores.
-It’s easy to enjoy a day by the lake and to not think twice about the health of the environment that we all share.
+When summer finally comes around after a long and gruelling winter, many Canadians make the most of the warmer days by heading to the beach to unwind and soak up some much-needed Vitamin D. But what we don’t realize is just how much garbage is in the water and on the shores.
+It’s easy to enjoy a day by the lake and not think twice about the health of the environment that we all share.

 Each year, A Greener Future hosts 100 litter cleanups along the shores of Lake Ontario through our Love Your Lakes program.
 During a “normal” year, hundreds of volunteers attend our cleanups and we can pick up anywhere between 80,000 to 110,000 pieces of litter in just two months.
 But, the COVID-19 pandemic changed everything.